Champaign Construction Accident Lawyer

 Current and Proposed Large Construction Projects in Champaign, Illinois

-- Drainage Improvements – The city has begun the second phase of improving the drainage system along W. Washington St. The $13 million project will involve the construction of a detention basin to improve water flow during flooding conditions.
+- Drainage Improvements – The city has begun the second phase of improving the drainage system along W. Washington St. The $13 million Central Illinois project will involve constructing a detention basin to improve water flow during flooding conditions.

-- Road Construction – The Illinois Department of Transportation has slated significant Road construction improvement projects along Interstate 57 near Paxton.
+- Road Construction – The Illinois DOT has slated significant road construction improvements along Interstate 57 near Paxton.

 - MCORE Projects – Significant improvements as a part of the Multimodal Core (MCORE) Enhancement Project are slated along White Street and Greene St. in Champaign.
-Work began in early March 2018 with additional schedule projects to begin in the middle of May 2018 along Greene Street from Third Street to Fourth Street, and Wright Street from White Street to Springfield Avenue.
+Work began in early March 2018 with additional scheduled projects along Greene Street from Third Street to Fourth Street and Wright Street from White Street to Springfield Avenue.

 - Washington Street and Frank Drive Improvements – The City of Champaign will be closing Washington Street on the eastbound lane between Walnut and Hickory to repair a broken water main.
-During the same time frame, Frank Drive between Holiday Drive and John Street will be closed to repair pavement failures.
+In addition, Frank Drive between Holiday Drive and John Street will be closed during the same time frame to repair pavement failures.

-The Champaign Illinois City Building Department provides valuable information on its website to view permits online, apply for a permit, and read building codes and amendments.
+The Champaign, Illinois City Building Department provides valuable information to view permits online, apply for a permit, and read building codes and amendments.

 102 N Neil St